knative/docs/docs/versioned/admin/admin-overview.md

 | [Event source defaults](../eventing/configuration/sources-configuration.md) |`config-ping-defaults` | Configure the PingSource default resources and the maximum data size for CloudEvents it produces. |
 | [Sugar Controller](../eventing/sugar/README.md) |`config-sugar` | Configure the Sugar controller, which reacts to label configurations to produce or control eventing resources.
 See also [Knative Eventing Sugar Controller](../eventing/sugar/README.md). |
 | [KEDA Autoscaling of Knative Kafka Resources](../eventing/configuration/keda-configuration.md) |`config-kafka-features` | Configure how KEDA scales a KafkaSource, trigger, or subscription.
 Note: This feature is is Alpha pre-release. |

-You make these configurations using `kubectl`, some by applying YAML files you create.

 ## Resource scoping and namespaces